 There is a search box through which a list of medicines can be requested.

-From a list of possible medications returned, the desired medication is selected
+From a list of possible medications returned, the desired medication can beselected.

 This screen was added as a support screen.
 The team decided there would almost certainly be a need for medication amendments.
 The team designed the screen intending that medical staff and the user would work in collaboration to update the application.
 However, a user can access this area alone.
 This was included to ensure patient rights were not infringed.

 Supporting Research: Based on the 10 rights of medication administration (Edwards & Axe, 2015) a patient must have the right to refuse medication.
-We interpreted this to include the ability to alter the medication prescribed and the reminders presented on a users’ application.
+The design team interpreted this to include the ability to alter the medication prescribed and the reminders presented on a users’ application.

 Medication Details Screen